Sungenre Album of the Month – May 2019

 From the opening riff on “Change”, We Get By invokes vintage American blues.
 Bare-bones, 12-bar blues tracks are the base from which Staples’ voice and Harper’s songwriting and production build upon throughout a bulk of this collaborative effort.
 “Anytime” is an undeniably groovy blues rock track that is impossible to get out of one’s head.
 The majority of the album stays in this lane, and while that opens up the possibility of the music growing grey and muddied, We Get By successfully avoids being overwrought.
 No song on the album reaches beyond the five-minute barrier, and the instrumentation and Staples’ voice exude enough life to continuously keep any part of the album from feeling superfluous.

-“Stronger” is a good-old-fashioned, dirty R&B song, fit with lyrical references to biblical tales and a monstrous climax of lead and backing vocals (with notable inclusion of the wonderfully talented Saundra Williams of Saun & Starr and Sharon Jones & The Dap-Kings).
+“Stronger” is a good-old-fashioned, dirty R&B song, fit with lyrical references to biblical tales and a monstrous climax of lead and backing vocals.
 It’s heightened by raucous, strong bass, guitars, and drums.
 The song “Chance on Me” comes after, and while not as energetic as its predecessor, melds blues guitars and soul vocals as well as any song on the entire album.

 “Heavy on my Mind” is the most elegiac of We Get By’s collection — the atmospheric song features only vocals and downtrodden guitar (with the exception of a sparingly used tambourine) — fearful of lingering too long on melancholy, the terrific, heart-racing rocker “Sometime” immediately follows.